 Sanskrit: Chitrak English: White Leadwort, Ceylon leadwort, plumbago Assamese: Agiyachit, Agnachit Bengali: Chita Gujarati: Chitrakmula Hindi: Chira, Chitrak Kannada: Chitramula, Vahni, Bilichitramoola Kashmiri: Chitra, Shatranja Malayalam: Vellakeduveli, Thumpokkoduveli Marathi: Chitraka Oriya: Chitamula, Chitoparu Punjabi: Chitra Tamil: Chitramoolam, Kodiveli Telugu: Chitramulam Urdu: Sheetraj Hindi, Cheetah

 Subscandent perennial herb or under shrub with green branches, stems somewhat woody, spreading, terate, striate, glabous.
 Leaves alternate, ovate or oblong, petiole narrow, amplexicaul at the base and often dilated into stipule like auricles.
 Flowers white, in axillary and terminal elongated spikes, bisexual.
 Calyx densely covered with stalked, sticky glands.
 Corolla white, very slender, tubular.
 Stamen 5, free.
 Ovary superior, 5-gonous, one celled, ovule one, basal.
-Roots are light yellow coloured when fresh, reddish brown when dry, straight unbranched or slightly branched with or without secondary.
+Roots are light yellow colored when fresh, reddish brown when dry, straight unbranched or slightly branched with or without secondary.

 - Flowering and fruiting: September to December